KVSK1993/dbt-project/README.md

     Copy the sample configuration file:
     cp profiles/profiles.yml.sample profiles/profiles.yml

+    In your prompt type: export DBT_PROFILES_DIR=/path/to/folder
+    This command will reassign the location of your profiles.yml to the folder mentioned in /path/to/folder.

 4. **Initialize dbt Project:**

     dbt init

-**Usage**
+## Usage
 Explain how to run and use the dbt project.

 1. **Run dbt:**
     dbt run
-    This command will execute the dbt models and populate the data warehouse.
+    This command will execute the dbt models and populate it in the data warehouse.

 2. **Test dbt:**
     dbt test